altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 The predefined queries are:

 ## PersistenceIdsQuery and CurrentPersistenceIdsQuery

-persistenceIds which is designed to allow users to subscribe to a stream of all persistent ids in the system.
+`persistenceIds` which is designed to allow users to subscribe to a stream of all persistent ids in the system.
-- By default this stream should be assumed to be a “live” stream,
+- By default this stream should be assumed to be a "live" stream,
 - which means that the journal should keep emitting new persistence ids as they come into the system:

 ```scala